-The safety record of domestic airlines in not publicly available, nor is information on the Myanmar government’s oversight of maintenance standards of domestic airlines.
+The safety record of domestic airlines is not publicly available, nor is information on the Myanmar government’s oversight of maintenance standards of domestic airlines.
 This lack of transparency raises concerns about airline safety in Myanmar.
 In 2010, the International Civil Aviation Organisation conducted a safety audit.
 You should be aware that airlines operating in Myanmar sometimes use aircraft from outside their own fleet.
-Passengers are not advised in advance where this is the case.
+Passengers are not advised in advance when this is the case.

 There have been a number of accidents involving airlines: